For many people these days one word is likely to spring to mind when they listen to news from Ukraine: Russian invasion and protests.

 Wilderness Potential in Ukraine

-Nevertheless, even less known, younger protected areas such as National Park Zacharovanij kraj become more and more famous because of their wilderness heritage and even more because of their commitment to improve the management effectiveness and contribute to the European Wilderness Preservation System.
+Nevertheless, even less known, younger protected areas such as National Park Zacharovanij kraj become more and more famous because of their wilderness heritage and even more because of their commitment to improve the management effectiveness and contribute to the European Wilderness Network.

 Regardless of the latest disturbing news from Ukraine, the European Wilderness Society is currently in negotiation with the top manager of National Park Zacharovanyy Kray.
 His ambition is to contribute to the protection of European wilderness heritage and gradually increase the size of wilderness.